Ondrej Rigo: Murders

-On 3 January 1991, early in the morning, the bodies of Anna P. (40) and her son Juraj N. (aged 14–16) were found inside a ground floor flat in a dormitory at an unspecified location in Bratislava.
+On 3 January 1991, early in the morning, the bodies of Anna P. (40) and her son Juraj N. (aged 14–16) were found inside a ground-floor flat in a dormitory at an unspecified location in Bratislava.
 Rigo entered the apartment through a window around midnight.
 The son was sleeping beside his mother when Rigo crushed their heads with a wooden stick.
 Anna P. tried to protect her son.
 Afterwards, Rigo copulated with her body.
-Anna P., who had emigrated to Switzerland in 1982 with her son and husband, was in Bratislava with her son for only a few days for New Year's.
+Anna P., who had emigrated to Switzerland in 1982 with her son and husband, was in Bratislava with her son for only a few days for the New Year's celebrations.

 Jana B. (31) became the first person to survive Rigo's attack on 9 January 1991, when she managed to fight him off after being attacked in her first-floor Bratislava apartment on Kutuzovova Street.
 Rigo gained access through a ventilation window above the door.
 After the unsuccessful attack, he quickly fled the apartment.
 Jana B. noticed that Rigo's light-blue pants were hand-sewn in the crotch area, which later helped in identifying him.
 The police indeed found such pants in his closet.
-That same night, before attacking Jana B., Rigo entered through a different window in the neighborhood, but it led only to a small, locked storage room.
+That same night, before attacking Jana B., Rigo entered through a different window in the neighbourhood, but it led only to a small, locked storage room.

 Three months after his last kill and after the attack on Jana B., he murdered Helena N. (79) near Záhradnícka Street in Bratislava.
 This was very near his previous murder scene, possibly even on the same street.
 Rigo removed a net from the kitchen window of this ground-floor apartment, killing Helena N. with a piece of concrete.

 Henrieta O. (22) was attacked on 14 July 1991.
 Rigo gained access to her Bratislava apartment through the window, which she probably left open because of the heat.
 She was playing her guitar late into the night.
 Rigo smashed her head in, raped her, and robbed her, leaving her for dead.
 Henrieta O. initially survived the attack but died 18 days later.
 Henrieta O.'s grandmother was sleeping in another room of the apartment at the time of Rigo's attack.
 She was nearly deaf, and could not hear Rigo attacking her fatally injured granddaughter.

-Rigo's final victim, Matilda U. (67), was murdered on 4 March 1992, in the center of Bratislava in a porch house on Obchodná Street.
-That night, Rigo was in a movie theater, Dukla (today known as YMCA), on Šancová Street with his girlfriend.
+Rigo's final victim, Matilda U. (67), was murdered on 4 March 1992, in the centre of Bratislava in a porch house on Obchodná Street.
+That night, Rigo was in a cinema, Dukla (today known as YMCA), on Šancová Street with his girlfriend.
 They were returning home together when he suddenly told her that he had to take care of something and got off the trolleybus.
 He did not come home until the following morning.